Introduction

 1D.1 Interlibrary Loan Borrowing

-GRRL patrons may request materials from other libraries through ILL if an item is not locally available.
-Some libraries have lending restrictions that may prevent requests from being filled.
-Not all libraries offer free lending; GRRL will notify patrons if free lending is not available.
+GRRL patrons can request materials from other libraries through interlibrary loan (ILL) when items are not available locally.
+Some requests may not be filled due to lending restrictions or costs.
+GRRL will notify patrons if free lending is not available.

 1D.2 Interlibrary Loan Lending